Blissful-Jasper/Python_based_Wheeler_Kiladis_Space_Time_Spectra_Analysis/README.md

 # Wheeler-Kiladis Space-Time Spectra Analysis

-This Python code is designed for constructing the Wheeler-Kiladis Space-Time Spectra (WK spectra) from gridded time series data, focusing on the analysis of tropical wave fluctuations.
+This Python code is designed for constructing the Wheeler-Kiladis Space-Time Spectra (WK spectra) from gridded time series data, focusing on the analysis of tropical waves.
 It is based on various functions found in the following GitHub repositories:

 This code is based on the functions provided in the following GitHub repositories: